adityasaxena26/OpenAI-Gym-CliffWalkingEnv/README.md

 ## Project Overview

-In the CliffWalking environment, the agent navigates a 4x12 gridworld.
-Temporal-Difference Methods are implemented to teach an agent to walk through the grid without falling off the cliff using OpenAI Gym.
+ Using OpenAI Gym's CliffWalking environment, I implemented temporal-difference(TD) methods to teach an agent to walk through the grid without falling off the cliff.
+In the CliffWalking environment, the agent navigates a 4x12 gridworld.                        .

 ![Cliff](images/cliff.jpg)

 ```
-   This is a simple implementation of the Gridworld Cliff
-   reinforcement learning task.
+   This is a simple implementation of the Gridworld Cliff reinforcement learning task.
-   Adapted from Example 6.6 from Reinforcement Learning: An Introduction
-   by Sutton and Barto:
+   Adapted from Example 6.6 from Reinforcement Learning: An Introduction by Sutton and Barto:
    http://people.inf.elte.hu/lorincz/Files/RL_2006/SuttonBook.pdf

    With inspiration from: